 - Bienestar Human Services in Los Angeles, CA. Bienestar's program was called TransActívate, and it provided multiple services (e.g., navigation, outreach, use of social networks) to improve engagement in care among Latina transgender women living with HIV. - Chicago House in Chicago, IL.
-Chicago House started the TransLife CARE Center to reach transgender women of color living with HIV through outreach, a drop-in center, and access to a variety of programming.
-The programs offered housing and employment support, legal services, linkage to care services, social support, and the provision of transgender cultural competency trainings. - Friends Research Institute in Los Angeles, CA developed The Alexis Project that used social network recruiting and engagement, peer navigation, and contingency management to reach and engage transgender women of color living with HIV who were previously unaware of their infection. - Public Health Institute in Oakland, CA created The Princess Project that used health educators to reach African American transgender women living with HIV with motivational enhancement interventions sessions and health promotion workshops in a safe project space called the Butterfly Nest.
+Chicago House started the Trans Life Center to reach transgender women of color living with HIV through outreach, a drop-in center, and access to a variety of programming including housing and employment support, legal services, linkage to care services, and social support in addition to the provision of transgender cultural competency trainings. - Friends Research Institute in Los Angeles, CA developed The Alexis Project that used social network recruiting and engagement, peer navigation, and contingency management to reach and engage transgender women of color living with HIV who were previously unaware of their infection. - Public Health Institute in Oakland, CA created The Princess Project that used health educators to reach African American transgender women living with HIV with motivational enhancement interventions sessions and health promotion workshops in a safe project space called the Butterfly Nest.